Chart Color Schemes

 Strathalbyn is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Strathalbyn, as per the latest Census, 94.1% of dwellings were houses, with the remaining 5.9% being semi-detached, apartments, or other types.
-This compares to Non-Metro SA's figures of 88.5% houses and 11.5% other dwellings.
-Home ownership in Strathalbyn stood at 40.3%, similar to Non-Metro SA.
-The majority of dwellings were mortgaged (39.0%) or rented (20.7%).
-The median monthly mortgage repayment was $1,500, higher than the Non-Metro SA average of $1,153.
-Median weekly rent in Strathalbyn was $300, compared to Non-Metro SA's $220.
-Nationally, mortgage repayments were lower at $1,863 and rents were substantially higher at $375.
+In Strathalbyn, as per the latest Census, 94.1% of dwellings were houses, with 5.9% being semi-detached, apartments, or other types.
+This compares to Regional SA's 88.5% houses and 11.5% other dwellings.
+Home ownership in Strathalbyn stood at 40.3%, similar to Regional SA, with mortgaged dwellings at 39.0% and rented ones at 20.7%.
+The median monthly mortgage repayment was $1,500, higher than Regional SA's average of $1,153.
+Median weekly rent in Strathalbyn was $300, lower than Regional SA's $220.
+Nationally, Strathalbyn's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing